Annual Winter Retreat

 Annual Winter Retreat (en Español)

-This winter, beginning January 2014, we offer a Vajrasattva purification retreat with two options:
+Next winter, beginning January 2015, we will offer two concurrent options:

 Benefits of Doing Retreat